Stop Smoking Support

-- There is strong evidence to suggest that lesbian, gay, bisexual and trans (LGBT) people smoke more than the wider population.
-This means that LGBT people are at increased risk of smoking-related illness. https://ash.org.uk/information-and-resources/health-inequalities/health-inequalities-resources/smoking-and-the-lgbt-community/
+- There is strong evidence to suggest that lesbian, gay, bisexual and trans (LGBTQ+) people smoke more than the wider population.
+This means that LGBTQ+ people are at increased risk of smoking-related illness.

 All in all, quitting smoking is going to be one of the best decisions you make!